Actindo-AG/Documentation/Core1Platform/UsingCore1/01a_UserSetupActindo.md

     > [Info] Note that problems with the connection to the *YubiKey* may occur if you use an adapter or an additional cable to connect the *YubiKey*.

 8. Touch the flashing area on your *YubiKey*.

-   > [Info] Depending on the browser configuration, a confirmation message is displayed in the browser window.
+    Depending on the browser configuration, a confirmation message is displayed in the browser window.
 Click the [Accept] button in the browser window to authorize the website to read the key and close the browser window.
     The U2F key is added to the list of keys and displayed in the *U2F* tab.
 The user side setup for U2F is completed.
 It is now shared with all Actindo accounts (main account and sandboxes).

-> [Info] Note that the U2F login must additionally be enabled by an administrator to be used for the Actindo U2F login.
+    Note that the U2F login must additionally be enabled by an administrator to be used for the Actindo U2F login.